borjamrd/talent-match-dashboard/README.md

 - [ ] Karma penalty scoring and action
 - [ ] Karma reward scoring and actions

+## Next actions 🚀

+- [ ] Implement middleware authentication to restrict access to certain routes.
+- [ ] Ensure only authenticated users can access protected routes.
+- [ ] Make Triage and Rewards only available for admin users.

 ## URLs of Interest